Deamo78/BPSLR-Project/Documentation.md

 Note: port-security

-*Next Session:  9.4 Configure and test management VLAN / host isolation* - finish this
-                        *9.11 Cisco switch logging to Fleet*
+*Next Session: finish 9.4 Configure and test management VLAN / host isolation*, *9.11 Cisco switch logging to Fleet*

 ---

 *6/06/2024*

 - Issues: No connection with other internal devices after assigning G1/0/4 to Management VLAN 100, either the devices will all need to be on the same VLAN or inter-VLAN routing needs to be configured on the Layer 3 Switch
 - Also, cannot SSH to switch now that my device is no longer on the same VLAN (must use console connection once again)

-- VLAN 100 creation, port assignment, and port-security
+VLAN 100 creation, port assignment, and port-security

 ```
 vlan 100